A child savings account does more than store money—it's a hands-on tool that can shape your child's financial future.

-There are several banks and financial institutions that offer child savings accounts, and some of our best online banks even pay a high interest rate.
-In this article, we’ll break down what a child savings account is, the benefits of having one for your child, and the exact steps you need to take to open one.
+Several banks and financial institutions offer child savings accounts, and some of our best online banks even pay a high interest rate.

 Most child savings accounts at banks are joint accounts—meaning you and your child are joint owners of the account, but you (as the parent or guardian) maintain full control of the funds.